phongever/phongever/src/content/blog/learn-chinese-and-knitting.md

 I plan to start learning Chinese and knitting next month

-Actually, I was going to take the IELTS exam next month for my admission, but I have to change that plan
+Actually, I am going to take the IELTS exam next month for my admission, but I have to change that plan

 I am interested in Chinese because I want to understand the Chinese cartoons that I am watching